Asion001/OpenQuester/README.md

 We welcome contributions from the community!
 If you'd like to contribute to **OpenQuester**, please fork the repository, create a new branch, and submit a pull request.

-Before submitting a pull request, ensure that your changes pass the existing tests and adhere to the project's code style.
+Before submitting a pull request, ensure that your changes pass the existing tests and follow  the project's code style.

 ## License